Business owners need to know how to file for workers' compensation when an employee is ill or injured.

 Before any workplace injuries occur, be sure to put an internal reporting process in place.
-It's crucial that employees know to alert their supervisors immediately after an injury, and that supervisors know how to initiate the reporting process.
+It's crucial that employees know to alert their supervisors immediately after an incident, and that supervisors know how to initiate the reporting process.

 2. Know What You Need

 When you call to make a claim, you will need to have all the pertinent information ready.
-The insurance company will need to know the workers' compensation policy number, details of the injury, the employee's personal information, hire date, position title and wage information.
+The insurance company will need to know the workers' compensation policy number, details of the illness or injury, the employee's personal information, hire date, position title and wage information.